-Richard Polatty has been guiding expeditions in Antarctica for almost 30 years.
-He has been an expedition leader on four different ships and is a veteran of nearly 60 round trips to the Antarctic.
+Richard Polatty has been guiding expeditions in Antarctica for 30 years.
+He has been an expedition leader on four different ships and is a veteran of over 60 round trips to the Antarctic.
 Additionally, he has done research with the Antarctic Site Inventory for Oceanites (funded by the National Science Foundation).

 Some of Richard's accomplishments are:

-Working as naturalist in Galápagos for 26 years
+Working as naturalist in Galápagos for nearly 30 years

 Chief naturalist with INCA from 1990 to present

-Expedition leader maiden voyage of Polar Circle (now the HMS Endurance) 1990
+Expedition leader maiden voyage of Polar Circle and Hanseatic (now RCGS Resolute)

-Research associate for the Oceanites Foundation and researcher for the Antarctic Site Inventory funded by the US National Science Foundation 1992 to present
+Research associate for the Oceanites Foundation and researcher for the Antarctic Site Inventory funded by the US National Science Foundation from 1992 to present

 Avid astronomer (ground own telescope lenses and constructed telescopes) taught astronomy classes for the Galápagos National Park Naturalists Course